LiVEiT-Open-Source/LiVEiT/LOGO STUDiO/README.md

 1. Open **logo_studio.html** in any modern web browser.

-2. Configure the logo using the built-in controls.
+2. Configure the logo using the built in controls.

 3. Select the required export format.